All Episodes

 And in October of 2010, I overheard a conversation.

-My son was on the phone late at night on a Sunday, and he sounded angry and annoyed.
+My son was on the phone late at night on a Sunday.

 You know that I'm busy.

-Your son sounded angry.
+You know, I'm your son sounded angry.

 Yes.

-He said, I'm working two jobs.
+And he said, I'm working two jobs.

-And then I hear him say, as I'm walking past his room, he says, well, I'll just meet you in your classroom tomorrow and pick up those paintballs.
+And then I hear him say, as I'm walking past his room, he says, Well, I'll just meet you in your classroom tomorrow and pick up those paintballs.

 What?

-So I opened the door.
+So I open the door.

-I'm like, who are you talking to?
+I'm like, Who are you talking to?

-So I thought he had a new girlfriend, right?
+Because I thought he had a new girlfriend, right?

-I mean, who's just bothering him?
+I mean, who's just bothering him and he was just, he was annoyed.

 And so he told me who he was talking to.

-I said, you need to hang up the phone.
+I said, You need to hang up the phone.

-And then I went down to the computer, looked up the phone number that he was just talking to.
+And then I went down to the computer, looked up the phone number that he was just talking to, and then I saw thousands of text messages between the two of them.

 Oh, wow.

-So just the phone numbers back and forth, just the cell phone bill.
+So just the phone numbers, back and forth, just the cell phone bill.

-And it was about a quarter of an inch thick, but just a few weeks' worth.
+And I printed off a few weeks worth, and it was about a quarter of a inch thick, but just a few weeks worth.

 And I would take his phone intermittently throughout the week and just check his text messages, his emails, his apps, whatever.

-And I took the papers to the principal the next day and I said, I think we have a problem.
+And I took those, the papers to the principal the next day and I said, I think we have a problem.

-And he said, I just gave him a teacher's award two weeks ago.
+And the principal sat back in his chair completely exasperated and he said, I just gave him a teacher's award two weeks ago.

 So he had a feeling and could tell that there was probably something wrong.

-Met with the two of them that day.
+Meet with the two of them that day.

 They both denied any wrongdoing.

-The teacher was 34.
+The teacher was thirty four.

-And so I think my son thought now that I knew it would just stop and could just go away.
+it would just stop and could just go away.

 And I came home and I said, you know, he wouldn't tell me.